-Did you know that WordPress comes with automatic updates enabled for minor releases?
+Automatic updates are enabled for minor releases on WordPress.
 This means that the WordPress.org team can automatically install security updates without requiring user input.

-In this article, we’ll show you how to easily enable automatic updates in WordPress for major releases as well.
+In this article, we will show you how to enable automatic updates in WordPress for major versions.

 How WordPress Automatic Updates Work

-WordPress introduced automatic updates feature in WordPress 3.7 (October 24, 2013).
-This allowed WordPress to automatically install a new minor release to improve your website security.
+The automatic updates feature was introduced in WordPress 3.7.
+It allowed WordPress to automatically install new minor updates to improve the security of your WordPress website.

 There is an option to disable automatic updates in WordPress.
-However, we recommend that you keep automatic updates enabled because they usually address crucial security issues and vulnerabilities.
+However, we recommend that you keep automatic updates enabled because they usually address important security issues and vulnerabilities.

-Now if you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site when there is a new major WordPress release.
+If you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site when there is a new major WordPress release.
 However, updating WordPress to the latest version manually can be time-consuming if you manage multiple sites.

-Luckily, you can also enable auto-updates on a shared hosting provider like Bluehost, SiteGround, etc. You’ll just need to make sure that you have a proper backup system in place, so you can revert updates in case something goes wrong.
+You can also enable WordPress auto-updates on a shared hosting provider like Bluehost and SiteGround.
+But first, you will just need to make sure that you have a proper backup system in place if something goes wrong.

-That being said, let’s take a look at how to easily setup automatic updates for major WordPress releases.
+With that being said, let’s take a look at how to easily set up automatic updates for major WordPress releases.
 Here’s what we will cover in this tutorial:

 Preparing for Automatic Updates in WordPress

-There are several helpful WordPress backup plugins that you can use set up automatic back ups on your WordPress site.
+There are several helpful WordPress backup plugins that you can use to set up automatic backups on your WordPress site.

-We recommend using the UpdraftPlus plugin because it is the most popular WordPress backup plugin on the market, and it is free.
-UpdraftPlus allows you to easily set up automatic backups of your complete WordPress website.
+We recommend using Duplicator because it is the best WordPress backup plugin on the market, and it’s free.
+Duplicator allows you to easily set up automatic backups of your complete WordPress website.

-It also allows you to automatically store your backup files to a remote location like Google Drive, Dropbox, etc.
+It also allows you to automatically store your backup files in a remote location such as Google Drive, Dropbox, or Amazon S3.

-Once you have set up automatic WordPress backups, you can go ahead and turn on automated WordPress update for major releases.
+Once you have set up automatic WordPress backups, you can go ahead and turn on automated WordPress updates for major releases.

-Upon activation, you need to visit Dashboard » Updates Options page to setup the plugin.
+Upon activation, you need to visit the Dashboard » Updates Options page to set up the plugin.

 The plugin will automatically store your settings and enable the major WordPress releases to be automatically updated.

-Method 2.
-Manually Enable Automatic Update for Major Releases in WordPress
+Method 3: Manually Enable Automatic Updates for Major Releases in WordPress

 This method requires you to add code to your WordPress files.